willfitz88/swapi-codetest/README.md

 Finding for all SW star ships, to cover a given distance, how many stops for resupply are required.

+The problem was solved by taking the 'consumables' attribute from the api for each starship and converting to hours which can then be multipled by the 'MGLT' attribute to give the amount of times the starship has to stop and refuel on the given distance journey.

 **Using the application**